mozilla/uniffi-rs/docs/diplomat-and-macros.md

 ## UniFFI's experience with the macro approach.

-Ryan tried this same macro approach for UniFFI in [#416](https://github.com/mozilla/uniffi-rs/pull/416) - but we struck **what's bad about this** - at least for UniFFI's use-cases: the context in which the macro runs doesn't know about types defined outside of that macro, which are what we need to expose.
+Ryan tried this same macro approach for UniFFI in [#416](https://github.com/mozilla/uniffi-rs/pull/416) - but we struck a limitation in this approach for UniFFI's use-cases - the context in which the macro runs doesn't know about types defined outside of that macro, which are what we need to expose.

-### Example of these limitations
+### Example of this limitation

 Let's look at diplomat's simple example: